johnbeve/PHI-696/Project 4/JV-README.md

       ?PresidentialRole ontopol:authority_in ontopol:United_States.
     }
 ```
-- Difficulty level: KATA-7

 **Problem 7-2.**

-Setup prompt
 - List all of the furniture that has been recalled for reason of child safety.
-In this RDF model, all furniture has an active safety status of "Approved" or "Recalled".
+In this RDF model, all furniture has an active safety status of "Approved" or "Recalled" (they do not have a null value).
 ```
 PREFIX furnont: <https://fillingbetterhomes.org/oit/furnitureontology.owl>